Khaled-Mahmmoud/MyCompetitiveProgramming/Data Structures/Segment Tree.md

 2 * node + 1 ==>> (node<<1|1)

-**Segment tree data structure solves:**
+**Segment tree solves:**

-Given set of intervals (a-b).
-Then given set of queries, each query is a number, HOW many intervals contain the number?

-Segment tree ~= Interval Tree

-Interval tree data structure solves:

-Given set of intervals (a-b).
-Then given set of queries, each query is an interval, HOW many intervals intersect the given interval?

-If given interval has start = end, then it could solve what Segment tree

-Interval tree is extremely efficient in time/memory when moving to higher dimension

-Other related structures: range tree & fenwick(BIT) tree

-In fact, in programming competitions we typically work over a specific case of segment tree: The given intervals have start=end

-1) We assume we have a coordinate space on x-axis from [0 - N]
+We we have a coordinate space on x-axis from [0 - N].

-2) we are given set of numbers (order is not issue)	e.g.: 20 7 4 9 12		(actually, they are set of intervals [1-1], [7-7], ...)
+we are given set of numbers (order is not issue)	e.g.: 20 7 4 9 12.

-3) Queries are as following
+Queries are as following.

-a) HOW many numbers are in given interval?
+a) **HOW many numbers are in given interval**?

 E.g In interval [1-3]  = 0	-> Notice, our first element is 4